WireHole-UI: The All-in-One WireGuard VPN and Ad-Blocking Solution

 - User-friendly interface, quickly create, edit, and delete clients.

-- QR Code support for connecting clients using a phone
+- QR Code support for connecting clients via mobile phone

-- Supports Split-Tunnel: only use the ad-blocking feature when connected via VPN
+- Split-Tunnel support: only use the ad-blocking feature when connected via VPN

 II.
 Installing WireHole-UI

-I recommend installing WireHole-UI on Ubuntu 20.04 for best compatibility.
-If you are using Ubuntu 18.04, you need to update the Linux kernel to the latest version before you can use WireGuard.
+I recommend installing WireHole-UI on Ubuntu 20.04 for the best compatibility.
+If you are using Ubuntu 18.04, you must update the Linux kernel to the latest version to use WireGuard.

 sudo apt-get install --install-recommends linux-generic-hwe-18.04